Click here to receive a PDF version.

 An important way to relate development of the spirit to everyday life is to ask ourselves how we know other people are similar to us.
 To answer this question we may recall early experiences in our life (of "spirits"), generalized by our adult perception of the world.
 To ask a child to consider how parents can balance their own needs with the child's need for love, discipline, and education requires the child to momentarily overcome internal desires to consider the terms of the relationship ("covenant").
 As infants already have a sense of the "spirit" that represents their parents' external love and providing, children who can identify the previously felt internal spirit with a parental covenant and sense of justice are able to generalize this identification to others.

 The God presented in the books of the Old Testament is concerned with such issues of equality and fairness.
 How each person can be treated fairly is an issue that concerns all people in a society as it does parent and child.
 The story of Exodus, for example, written about a society determining its fate by starting afresh, can be readily understood by young children because it concerns the same issues that they struggle with.
-In the New Testament, Jesus' simplification of the rules of Judaism was revolutionary because he gave subjective rules for conduct based on "internal spirituality".
+In the New Testament, Jesus' simplification of the rules of Judaism was revolutionary because he gave subjective rules for conduct based on "internal spirituality."
 George Fox's contribution continued to redefine our internal spiritual life.
 As we ponder our own beliefs, it may be useful to review the history of knowledge about spirits as a continuum.
 Taken in this context, the recent knowledge of the mind based on neuroscience is a continuation of the progress of spirituality from ancient times.

 Conclusion